check-spelling-sandbox/grpc-swift/Sources/protoc-gen-grpc-swift/Docs.docc/spm-plugin.md

 The plugin works by running the system installed `protoc` compiler with the `protoc-gen-grpc-swift` plugin for specified `.proto` files in your targets source folder.
-Furthermore, the plugin allows defining a configuration file which will be used to customize the invocation of `protoc`.
+Furthermore, the plugin allows defining a configuration file which will be used to customise the invocation of `protoc`.

 ### Installing the protoc compiler